 Some issues arising from the phenomenon of crime in the community.
 The conflict of values and power inherent in the notion of crime.
 Traditional and current explanations of crime and deviance.
 The subject is interdisciplinary and socio-legal materials are used.
-Topics include, social mechanisms for the maintenance of order, methods of dispute resolution, the problems of defining crime, deviance and delinquency, learning values, pyschological and sociological explanations of crime, theories of alienation and anomie, phenomenology and symbolic interactionism.
+Topics include: the problems of methodology, the dramatization of evil, the problems of defining crime, deviance and delinquency, learning values, pyschological and sociological explanations in crime, theories of alienation and anomie, phenomenology and symbolic interactionism.